AdobeDocs/workfront.it-IT/help/quicksilver/planning/general/planning-faq.md

 ## Saremo in grado di estrarre i dati di Planning utilizzando anche l’API?

 Sì.
 Sono già disponibili un’API Planning e un connettore Fusion.
-Per informazioni, consulta [Moduli di Adobe Workfront Planning](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
+Per informazioni, vedere [Moduli di Adobe Workfront Planning](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
 La documentazione relativa all’API di pianificazione di Workfront sarà presto disponibile.

 <!--From a Marketing Workspace - is it best to have one master Workspace to use for a Global Marketing team OR is it best to have individual Workspaces for each Business Line, Country, Brand, etc. i saw that we're able to have up to 1000 Workspaces and potentially connect Workspaces. is it possible to link records btwn workspaces?
 Use case would be - allow each product their own workspace, but with shared record types.
 And then would want to see a shared view that combines everything. -->